xchem/fragalysis-stack/README.md

     docker-compose up -d

 >   Containers in the docker-compose generally store persistent data in
-    thew `./data` and `./logs` directories of the repository.
+    the `./data` directory of this repository.
 These directories are created automatically if they do not exist.

 When you're done you can tear everything down with: -